espoirMur/my-blog-gastby/source/about.md

 I define myself as a meloman and enjoy listening to Congolese beats when writing code.
 I am a huge Manchester City fan, I play FPL and cycle sometimes.

+Well, If you are somehow interested in learning about my dreams, heads up [here]({% link _posts/2024-01-17-my-dreams.md %})

 You can reach me by email at [my_first_name] . [mur] @ gmail.com.